chrismo/talks/productivity/productivity.md

 ???

+But, we don't just have check our expectations of test speed, there are some things we can do to help.

+One practical option, is to lean on your CI.

 The Bundler test suite is not only large and slow, but some of the tests are specific to certain platforms and getting the whole thing to run locally can be difficult.

-In cases like this, I usually only run the tests I need to locally, and lean on CI to cover the whole thing.
+In cases like this, I usually only run the tests I need to locally, and rely on CI to cover the whole thing.

-My pattern was to use RubyMine to run the specific test my cursor was on, then run the current file, then use a shell script like the one here to get a wider run of feedback from several files, then commit to a branch and let CI tell me how things are going across-the-board.
+My usual pattern is to use RubyMine to run the specific test my cursor is on, then run the current file, then use a shell script like the one here to get a wider run of feedback from several files, then commit to a branch and let CI tell me how things are going across-the-board.